An Algebraic Approach to Koopman Classical Mechanics: The Simple Harmonic Oscillator

 with both operations being bilinear and with the latter being also a biderivation.
+This structure is \emph{not} a straightforward algebra, for which there is only the linear vector space structure and \emph{one} other binary operation.
 We use these binary operations to construct four linear unary operators that act on functions such as $u(q,p)$,

-which can be used to construct a general unary operator as a function of $\hat q$, $\hat p$, $\hat Q$, $\hat P$.
-For example, the Hamiltonian function is a unary operator, $\hat H=\Half(\hat q^2+\hat p^2)$, and the Liouvillian unary operator, $\hat L:u(q,p)\mapsto \{H,u\}(q,p)$, is $\hat L=\hat p\hat Q-\hat q\hat P$.
+which can be used to construct a general unary operator as a function of $\hat q$, $\hat p$, $\hat Q$, $\hat P$, for which a product can be defined by composition, $[\hat q\hat p](w)=\hat q(\hat p(w))$, \emph{et cetera}.
+For perhaps the most important example, the Hamiltonian function both becomes a multiplicative unary operator, $\hat H=\Half(\hat q^2+\hat p^2)$, and becomes the Liouvillian unary operator, $\hat L:u(q,p)\mapsto \{H,u\}(q,p)$, $\hat L=\hat p\hat Q-\hat q\hat P$.
 Note carefully that this is not quantum theory, because $\hat q$ and $\hat p$ commute \emph{and} because the Liouvillian unary operator, which generates evolution over time, is not a positive operator.
 The algebraic structure is nonetheless closely comparable to that of quantum theory, because $\hat Q$ and $\hat P$ are both derivations, so that $[\hat Q,\hat q]=1$ and $[\hat P,\hat p]=1$, which, except for the absence of a complex structure that we will introduce below, gives two copies of the Heisenberg algebra.
 Note also that we cannot present the Liouvillian operator, nor any other generators of transformations, if we do not introduce $\hat Q$ and $\hat P$, which are essential elements of the unary algebraic structure because of the Poisson bracket.
-We cannot omit $\hat Q$ and $\hat P$ in a fully construed presentation of classical mechanics in a unary operator form: the functions $u(q,p)$ do not exhaust the questions that can be asked of a classical mechanical system.
+We cannot omit $\hat Q$ and $\hat P$ in a fully construed presentation of classical mechanics in a unary operator form: the functions $u(q,p)$ do not exhaust the questions that can be asked of a classical mechanical system, because, for example, it is reasonable for a classical physicist to ask whether a state is an eigenstate of the Liouvillian operator.